-- Damage or Destruction: Intentional, reckless, and/or unauthorized damage to, destruction of, tampering with, or vandalism of property. - Fire Safety: The misuse of or tampering with firefighting equipment and/or signage, unauthorized burning, disregarding fire alarm signals, deliberately initiating a false alarm or, tampering with fire detection or suppression equipment. - Theft: Theft, attempted theft, or possession of stolen property.
-Theft is the unauthorized taking, appropriation, use, or possession of property belonging to another person or entity.
+• Damage or Destruction: Intentional, reckless, and/or unauthorized damage to, destruction of, tampering with, or vandalism of property.

+- Fire Safety: The misuse of or tampering with firefighting equipment and/or signage, unauthorized burning, disregarding fire alarm signals, deliberately initiating a false alarm or, tampering with fire detection or suppression equipment. - Theft: Theft is the unauthorized taking, appropriation, use, or possession of property belonging to another person or entity.
 Failing to tender payment for services rendered may also constitute theft.
 Found property should be presumed lost and delivered to an appropriate University authority immediately.
 Failure to return found property to an appropriate authority may constitute theft. - Unauthorized Entry: Entering, attempting to enter, or being present in buildings, residences, public or private property, and/or facilities or other areas without proper authority.